-The Regional Transit Vision will be implemented through improving service, investing in infrastructure, collaborating between transit providers and local jurisdictions and expanding transit supportive elements:
+The Regional Transit Vision will be implemented through improving service, investing in infrastructure, collaborating between transit providers and local jurisdictions and expanding transit-supportive elements:

-- Transit service improvements: local and regional transit service improvements designed to meet current and projected demand in line with local and regional visions and plans. - Capital investments in transit: enhanced transit strategies that make Better Bus such as signal priority and/or dedicated lanes, or high capacity transit options such as bus rapid transit, light rail. commuter rail or high speed rail. - Transit supportive elements: including programs, policies, capital investments and incentives such as Travel Demand Management and physical improvements such as sidewalks, crossings, and complementary land uses.
+- Transit service improvements: local and regional transit service improvements designed to meet current and projected demand in line with local and regional visions and plans. - Capital investments in transit: enhanced transit strategies that make Better Bus including signal priority and/or dedicated lanes, high capacity transit options such as bus rapid transit, light rail, commuter rail or high speed rail and other elements including transit stops and stations, first/last mile connections and multi-modal hubs, and transit-oriented development and affordable housing. - Transit-supportive elements: including programs, policies, capital investments and incentives such as travel demand management and physical improvements such as sidewalks, crossings, and complementary land uses.

-Figure 3-27 shows the relationships between these different types of investments.
+Figure 3.26 shows the relationships between these different types of investments.